 2.2.5 WikiHouse

 The WikiHouse is a project where different building blocks can be composed into a small liveable house that enables it to be stable, tested and easily buildable.
 The notion of offering tools and not products and having an open source mentality really appeals to us because it always has an empowering factor too.
 In a way of DIY Democracy the skills one learns from building and being involved into the process of a small infrastructure makes an installation or an infrastructure more resilient to changes.
 Because one understands the process of building it, repairing becomes easy.
 This leads to less resources being wasted and a longer life span.
-On the other hand it is also interesting how identity can be expressed even with something that has been composed by oneself.
+On the other hand it is also interesting how identity can be expressed with something that has been composed by oneself.
 Having an active part in painting or the goal of usage makes the responsibility issues of common goods less worse.
 Another design principle this project embraces is the one of decentralised manufacturing and management.
 This leads to less transportation ways and a better distribution of both power and manufacturing.
-We also hope to have this aspect in our project and we will have to look more into the crafting tools that are necessary to have the possibility to build something like that.

 2.2.6 Decidim

 Decidim is a tool for democratic processes and is heavily used in Barcelona as in other cities.
 The goal is to let as many people be a part of public decisions as possible and thus make every process more democratic.
 It is an easy to use tool and is a good example how digital applications can help make decisions in a bigger community.
 Trying out mini projects with decidim can also help gain a feeling of what‘s needed and wanted in a community. (...)
+MORE

 2.2.7 Quartieridee Wipkingen